What is a Codebook?

 MacQueen's Framework

 The framework established by MacQueen et al. (1998)provides a robust structure for developing a code book.
-MacQueen proposed five key steps:
+MacQueen et al. propose the codebook to consist of the following components:

 The use of a well-constructed code book offers numerous benefits to qualitative researchers: